-Kalabasa soup or Squash soup, is a creamy soup made of a spiced pureed squash or broth and squash seasoned with spices and aromatics blended into a smooth vibrant soup, ready to be drizzled with parsley and sometimes cream.
-This cozy homey soup is the perfect rainy day partner that warms you up inside and keeps you toasty and relaxed.
+Creamy Kalabasa Soup or Squash soup, is a creamy soup made of stewing squash, carrot, onion in soup made with butter, all purpose cream, parsley, salt and chicken broth.
+This cozy homey Kalabasa Soup is the perfect rainy day partner that warms you up inside and keeps you toasty and relaxed.
 Get snug and comfortable with this easy to do thick soup that’ fill you up and mellows your nerves perfect to de stress or for moody weather.

 The Squash or Pumpkin soup is a thick soup served hot or cold, commonly eaten at Thanksgiving in the United States.
 A dish eaten in many European counties, Asia and Australia with various versions to suit each country’s local ingredients and taste.
 This was even a staple during the Vietnam War where it was given to prisoners of war in the North Vietnamese prison camp.
 Some squash soups have the squash roasted before preparation to concentrate on its flavor as well as give it a roasted really intense taste.
 While many can find squashes or pumpkins readily available in their local wet market, groceries, or street vendors, many do also use frozen chopped squash as this can last longer and just needs to be thawed, some also come pre-cooked, pureed and frozen.
 Butternut squash has a natural sweet flavor, which makes them a great healthy soup that even kids would love.